 Rely on Great Tailoring

 Firstly, phenomenal suiting and appropriate tailoring will do wonders for semi-formal looks.
 Opt for neutrals and dusty powder hues for day looks which can be adapted well with different accompanying pieces and elect darker suiting for night events.
 Blazers in classic colours are fantastic starting points for semi-formal looks and can be enhanced by pops of colour and unexpected accessory choices.
 Keep trousers fitted and opt for more dimensional shirts to layer for a refined aesthetic.

 Quality Shoes will Amplify Looks

-Despite its somewhat superficial connotations, shoe contact before eye contact is generally how things go in a modern context.
+Despite its somewhat superficial connotations, shoe contact before eye contact is how things typically go in a modern context.
 Taste in shoes speaks volumes about personal style and despite sounding clichéd, will make or break your semi-formal looks.
 A great pair of loafers, brogues or Oxfords will elevate your appearance, but as with all menswear, the devil is in the detail.
 Go for suedes, velvets and patent leathers to amplify looks in a manner which is subtle but vividly effective.
-Round toe shoes are universally flattering and ensure they are in more slender styles which won’t corrupt streamline aesthetics.
+Round toe shoes are universally flattering, but ensure they are a slender style that won’t corrupt your streamline aesthetics.

 Do Not Feel Obligated to Don a Tie

 Looks without ties are relaxed and work incredibly well for more open dress codes, in particular for semi-formal attire.
 Remember, it is the way you style your overall look which will give it a formal appeal, and not necessarily the fact that you are wearing a tie.
 Preserve a fitted silhouette when executing looks and attempt trends classically to ensure a perennially stylish essence to your ensembles.